Gradient-Guided Importance Sampling for Learning Binary Energy-Based Models: Experiments

-As summarized in Table~\ref{tab:time_mem}, Appendix~\ref{app:time_mem_comparison}, our RMwGGIS is much more efficient in terms of running time and memory usage, compared with the original ratio matching method.
-In addition, our method can achieve more speedup and save more memory usages with the increasing of data dimension.
+As summarized in Table~\ref{tab:time_mem}, Appendix~\ref{app:time_mem_comparison}, our RMwGGIS is much more efficient in terms of running time and memory usage, compared to ratio matching.
+In addition, the improvement is more obvious with the increasing of data dimension.
 Specifically, compared with ratio matching, our RMwGGIS can achieve $6.2$ times speedup and save $90.1$\% memory usage on the $2048$-dimensional dataset.
-This shows the efficiency of our RMwGGIS especially for high-dimensional data.